 Sales enablement is a very sensitive area, even the smallest aggravating factor can prevent the closing of a deal.
 Users need to have a comfortable, seamless experience.
 Zoom offers a range of features to make potential prospects feel comfortable, with their own personalized experience.

 HubSpot provides software products for inbound marketing, sales, and customer service.
-This platform offers you detailed reports on your sales team’s performance and activity.
+As a sales enablement platform, it offers you detailed reports on your sales team’s performance and activity.

-Sales leaders must be able to spot opportunities for growth and improvement, and for this to happen, detailed metrics are essential.
-Effective SaaS sales training can't happen without up-to-date, organized metrics.
+Sales managers must be able to spot opportunities for growth and improvement in the sales process, and for this to happen, detailed metrics are essential.
+Effective SaaS sales coaching can't happen without up-to-date, organized metrics.